Sixth Committee (Legal) — 73rd session

 At the 7th meeting, on 8 October 2018, the Assistant Secretary-General for Strategic Coordination, Executive Office of the Secretary-General, introduced the report of the Secretary-General and made a statement.

-Statements were made by the representatives of the Islamic Republic of Iran (on behalf of the Non-Aligned Movement (NAM)), the Gambia (on behalf of the African Group), Cambodia (on behalf of the Association of Southeast Asian Nations (ASEAN)), the European Union (also on behalf of its member States (the candidate countries, the former Yugoslav Republic of Macedonia, Montenegro, Albania, the country of the Stabilisation and Association process and potential candidate Bosnia and Herzegovina, as well as Ukraine, Moldova and Georgia aligned themselves with the statement)), Denmark (also on behalf of Finland, Iceland, Norway and Sweden (Nordic countries)), Canada (also on behalf of Australia and New Zealand (CANZ)), Austria, Qatar, Costa Rica, Liechtenstein, Gabon, Japan, Slovenia, Sudan, Syrian Arab Republic, Republic of Korea, El Salvador, Colombia, Brazil, Rwanda, the Netherlands, Mauritius, Cuba, Thailand, Lebanon, Switzerland, Iraq, India, the United Republic of Tanzania, South Africa, Togo, Mexico, Uruguay, Ukraine, Israel, Sri Lanka, Kenya, Ghana, Argentina, Paraguay, China, the Russian Federation, Tonga, Peru, Namibia, Egypt, the United States of America, Eritrea, Georgia, Nepal, Singapore, Nicaragua, Bangladesh, Sierra Leone, Libya, the United Arab Emirates, Belarus, Honduras, Guatemala, Philippines, Burkina Faso, Afghanistan, Senegal, Serbia, Turkey, Morocco, Indonesia, the Islamic Republic of Iran, Myanmar, Lao People’s Democratic Republic, Azerbaijan, Ethiopia, Slovakia, Croatia, the Gambia, Kuwait, Nigeria, Bahrain, Viet Nam, Guinea, Tunisia, Timor-Leste and Dominican Republic.
+Statements were made by the representatives of the Islamic Republic of Iran (on behalf of the Non-Aligned Movement (NAM)), the Gambia (on behalf of the African Group), Cambodia (on behalf of the Association of Southeast Asian Nations (ASEAN)), the European Union (also on behalf of its member States (the candidate countries, the former Yugoslav Republic of Macedonia, Montenegro, Albania, the country of the Stabilisation and Association process and potential candidate Bosnia and Herzegovina, as well as Ukraine, Moldova and Georgia aligned themselves with the statement)), Denmark (also on behalf of Finland, Iceland, Norway and Sweden (Nordic countries)), Canada (also on behalf of Australia and New Zealand (CANZ)) [in English], Austria, Qatar, Costa Rica, Liechtenstein, Gabon, Japan, Slovenia, Sudan, Syrian Arab Republic, Republic of Korea, El Salvador, Colombia, Brazil, Rwanda, the Netherlands, Mauritius, Cuba, Thailand, Lebanon, Switzerland, Iraq, India, the United Republic of Tanzania, South Africa, Togo, Mexico, Uruguay, Ukraine, Israel, Sri Lanka, Kenya, Ghana, Argentina, Paraguay, China (in English), the Russian Federation, Tonga, Peru, Namibia, Egypt, the United States of America, Eritrea, Georgia, Nepal, Singapore, Nicaragua, Bangladesh, Sierra Leone, Libya, the United Arab Emirates, Belarus, Honduras, Guatemala, Philippines, Burkina Faso, Afghanistan, Senegal, Serbia, Turkey, Morocco, Indonesia, the Islamic Republic of Iran, Myanmar, Lao People’s Democratic Republic, Azerbaijan, Ethiopia, Slovakia, Croatia, the Gambia, Kuwait, Nigeria, Bahrain, Viet Nam, Guinea, Tunisia, Timor-Leste and Dominican Republic.

 The representatives of the Bolivarian Republic of Venezuela and Israel made statements in the exercise of the right of reply.